rfennell/AzurePipelines/Extensions/Versioning/readme.md

 * [Advanced] Field: The name of the version field to update, if blank updates all.
 Default is empty

+The .NET Core versioner also takes the following Advanced option

+* [Advanced] FilenamePattern: The filename pattern to update.
+Default to .csproj or can be directory.build.props
+* [Advanced] SDKNames: A comma separated list of SDK namespaces to use to match .csproj file.
+Ignored if filename pattern is directory.build.props

 The DACPAC versioner also takes the following Advanced option

 * The task can now be run pre-build similar to the other versioning tasks and will set the DacVersion property in the SqlProj file to the required version number.